vlitejs/vlite/src/providers/README.md

 - The API is already available: initialize the player (`initPlayer()`)
 - The API is not available: push the instance into the queue (`providerQueue`)

 At the end of the sample file, the queue is processed and each player initialized.
-Then call the `super.onPlayerReady()` function when the player is ready.
+Then call the `super.onReady()` function when the player is ready.